carnisj/bcdi/CONTRIBUTING.md

 # Contributing

 Hi there!
 We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.

-Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
+Please note that this project is released with a [Contributor Code of Conduct] [code-of-conduct].
 By participating in this project you agree to abide by its terms.

+## Never push modifications directly to do master branch, even if you have permissions

+- Several continuous integration workflows are configured for the repository, they need to pass successfully before considering merging modifications into the master branch.

 ## Submitting a pull request